-The estimated (total) birth prevalence is derived from potential births minus births avoided due to interventions before or during pregnancy, such as folic acid fortification of foods for neural tube defects and orofacial clefts, and pregnancy terminations, estimated as above.
+The estimated (total) birth prevalence is derived from potential births minus births avoided due to interventions before pregnancy, such as folic acid fortification of foods and administration of anti-D to rhesus negative women after delivery, or to prenatal diagnosis leading to termination of pregnancy, estimated as above.
 For some conditions, no terminations are considered, e.g. uncomplicated orofacial clefts.